sixstars/starctf2018/web-ez-js/readme.md

 |5|0^1^4^5|0^1^2^5|0^1^2^3|1^2^3^4|2^3^4^5|0^3^4^5|
 |6|2^4|3^5|0^4|1^5|0^2|1^3|

-And now you you can the get all possible
+And now you you can get all possible conditions.

 ### part2